SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/python.md

 * Configures the endpoint where telemetry data will be sent:

    ```
-   OTEL_EXPORTER_OTLP_TRACES_ENDPOINT=http://collection-sumologic-otelcol.sumologic:55681/v1/traces
+   OTEL_EXPORTER_OTLP_ENDPOINT=http://HOSTNAME:4318
    ```

-   The value of the variable points to the default Sumologic Kubernetes Collector.
-For Kubernetes environments see the [available endpoints for a direct connection](../set-up-traces-collection-for-kubernetes-environments.md).
+   For Kubernetes environments, see the [available endpoints for a direct connection](../set-up-traces-collection-for-kubernetes-environments.md).
 For other environments see [endpoints and protocols](../set-up-traces-collection-for-other-environments.md).

 * Configures the service name.
 Ensure the string value represents its business logic, such as "FinanceServiceCall".
 This will appear as a tracing service name in Sumo Logic.